-The 2015 Marathon was held on Sunday, November 1st.
+The 2017 Marathon will be held Sunday, November 5th.

 Click here for more details.